bittorf/mac2vendor-API-selfhosting/README.md

 https://github.com/bittorf/kalua/blob/master/openwrt-addons/etc/kalua/net#L1306

+This poor mens API make sense on embedded or IoT-devices
+with a low amount of storage.
 You can try it on this demo-server:

     # curl http://intercity-vpn.de/oui/3c/d9/2b